-MTHE 696 Practicum and Seminar in Secondary Mathematics 4-8 s.h.
+MTHE 696 Practicum and Seminar in Secondary Mathematics

 This course is a combination of design and implementation of field-based research projects and seminar discussion on relevant issues in research and practice.
 Included will be class presentations as well as an exit conference with the seminar instructor and the student's advisor.